Smithsonian/dpo-voyager/docs/content/explorer/usage/_index.md

 {{</highlight>}}

 ### Custom Properties
-The Explorer component has several cusotmizable properties.
+The Explorer component has several customizable properties.
 These properties can be provided as URL variables or as attributes of the custom HTML element.

 See the [API documentation](../api/) for the full list of configurable attributes.